apache/spark/docs/sql-ref-syntax-ddl-alter-view.md

   </dd>
 </dl>

-#### Examples
+### Examples

 {% highlight sql %}
 -- Rename only changes the view name.
--- The source and target databases of the view have to be the same, use qualified or unqualified name for the target view
+-- The source and target databases of the view have to be the same.
+-- Use qualified or unqualified name for the source and target view
-ALTER VIEW tempdb1.v1 RENAME TO v2;
+ALTER VIEW tempdb1.v1 RENAME TO tempdb1.v2;

 -- Verify that the new view is created.
 DESCRIBE TABLE EXTENDED tempdb1.v2;